Chicken War

 Chicken War or Hen War (Wojna kokosza) is the colloquial name for a 1537 anti-royalist and anti-absolutist rokosz (rebellion) by the Polish nobility.

-The derisive name was coined by the magnates, who for the most part supported the King and claimed that the conflict's only effect was the near-extinction of the local chickens, eaten by the nobles gathered for the rokosz at Lwów, in Ruthenian Voivodeship.
+The derisive name was coined by the magnates, who for the most part supported the King and claimed that the conflict's only effect was the near-extinction of the local chickens, which were eaten by the nobles gathered for the rokosz at Lwów, in Ruthenian Voivodeship.

 The magnates' choice of "kokosz"—meaning "an egg laying hen"—may have been inspired by a play on words between "kokosz" and the similar-sounding "rokosz".

-The Chicken War was the first rokosz of the Szlachta in Polish history.
+The Chicken War was the first rokosz of the nobility in Polish history.

 Background

-At the start of his reign, King Sigismund I the Old inherited the Kingdom of Poland with a century-long tradition of liberties of the nobility, confirmed in numerous privileges.
+At the start of his reign, King Sigismund I the Old inherited the Kingdom of Poland with a century-long tradition of liberties of the nobility that was confirmed in numerous privileges.
 Sigismund faced the challenge of consolidating internal power to handle external threats to the country.
 During the rule of his predecessor, Alexander I, the statute of "Nihil novi" had been instituted, effectively forbidding kings of Poland to promulgate laws without the consent of the Parliament.
-This proved crippling to Sigismund's dealings with his nobles and a serious threat to the country's stability.
+That proved crippling to Sigismund's dealings with his nobles and a serious threat to the country's stability.
 To strengthen royal authority, he initiated a set of reforms, establishing a permanent conscription army in 1527 and extending the bureaucratic apparatus necessary to govern the state and finance the army.
 Supported by his Italian consort, Bona Sforza, he began buying up land and started several agricultural reforms to enlarge the royal treasury.
 He also initiated a process of restitution of royal properties, previously pawned or rented to the nobles.

-The Rokosz
+Rokosz

 In 1537, however, the King's policies led to a major conflict.
-The nobility, gathered near Lwów to meet with a levée en masse, called for a military campaign against Moldavia.
+The nobility, who gathered near Lwów to meet with a levée en masse, called for a military campaign against Moldavia.
 However, the lesser and middle strata of the nobility called a rokosz, or semi-legal rebellion, to force the King to abandon his reforms.
 According to contemporary accounts, 150,000 militia had been assembled for the rebellion.
 The nobles presented him with 36 demands, most notably: